About

 OUR GOAL:

-We envision repurposing 70 acres of the heritage land and the superintendent’s house on this provincially-owned property to create an active green hub.
+We envision repurposing this natural green space and heritage land along with the superintendent’s house on this provincially-owned property to create an active green hub.
 This centre, created for Ontario’s public domain, will be a self-sustaining education, demonstration, innovation and research hub that will focus on preservation and stewardship of the environment through sustainable local food production, wise water use & wetland protection, as well as heritage and energy conservation and renewable energy technologies.

-The site will host students, tourists and other interested groups allowing them to engage first-hand in sustainable environmental initiatives applicable to their own lives.
+The site will host students, tourists and other interested groups allowing them to engage first-hand in sustainable environmental initiatives applicable to their own lives but also connect them to the surrounding nature and biodiversity.

-At this time of great concern regarding food and water security, the Yorklands Green Hub vision aligns with the goals of public education, public health, sustainable urban agriculture (as outlined in the Ontario Local Food Act), and the carbon neutrality goals of Guelph’s Official Plan and provincial goals of sustainability for energy, water and food production.
+At this time of great concern regarding preserving biodiversity, food and water security, the Yorklands Green Hub vision aligns with a number of societal goals including: the UN Sustainable Development goals, environmental public education, urban agriculture (as outlined in the Ontario Local Food Act), the race to zero goals of the City of Guelph and provincial goals of sustainability for energy, water and food production.

 WHAT WE HAVE ASKED OF INFRASTRUCTURE ONTARIO: